genesiscommunitysuccess/custom-elements-lsp/README.md

 While developing:

+1. `npm run bootstrap` will do all required setup for installing and building packages for working on the LSP and using the test example apps.
-1. `npx tsc --watch` from the root directory to incrementally transpile the plugin.
+2. `npx tsc --watch` from the root directory to incrementally transpile the plugin.

 To view logs